 8) Wake Me Up When September Ends, Green Day

-Billie Joe Armstrong, the lead vocalist, primary songwriter, and lead guitarist of punk rock band has written this song in remembrance of his father who passed away with cancer when Billy was just 10 years old.
+Billie Joe Armstrong, the lead vocalist, primary songwriter, and lead guitarist of the punk rock band has written this song in remembrance of his father who passed away from cancer when Billy was just 10 years old.

 This song was later dedicated to the victims of Hurricane Katrina and the September 11 attacks.
 The lyrics will make you feel more connected to everyone around you.